Chabare/regular_dicers_bot/commands.md

-server_time - Time on the server (debugging purposes) users - Shows every user in the chat who has participated in the chat at some time (format: <Name | Roll (jumbo) | muted>) price_stats - Shows every user with his associated price statistics ({user}: {attendance}/{price} = {attendance/price})
+server_time - Time on the server (debugging purposes) users - Shows every user in the chat who has participated in the chat at some time (format: <Name | Roll (jumbo) | muted>) price_stats - Shows every user with his associated price statistics ({user}: {attendance}/{price} = {attendance/price}) get_data - Returns the state representation for the current chat as a file ({chat.title}.json)
 ```